Waltermelion/EscapeOTERoom/README.md

 The player must navigate the room using hand gestures and complete the puzzles inside using gestures aswell.

+Feel free to clone it and use it anyway you like!

 ## Dev Team
 - Guilherme Meneses
 - Margarida Ramos